-Please note that in general USD notes need to be dated 2008 or later and in good condition.
+Please note that in general USD notes need to be dated post 2009 and in good condition.
 When arranging your USD cash a range of is probably the most convenient including a few 5 USD and 10 USD notes as well as 20s, 50s and 100s.

-Remember you will need 100 USD for your East Africa visa when you land at Jomo Kenyatta International Airport in Nairobi unless you are travelling on a South African passport.
-Also do have suitable notes organised to pay the exact amount for your local payment if at all possible.
+Please have suitable notes organised to pay the exact amount for your local payment if at all possible.
 Your local payment is payable on Day One of the trip.